eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 **Week-2-expected:**
 Finalize development tools and workflow for contributing to the project over the summer.
 Inquire  about helpful R programming and spectroscopy resources from mentors and digest them.

-**Week-2-actual:** The r-hyperspec team discussed project licenses, public trello board, contributors guideline, Github workflow, template repositories, and general R package building.
-Finally, my [PR](https://github.com/cbeleites/hyperSpec/pull/117) from [the days before GSoC](test.md) were merged.
+**Week-2-actual:** The `r-hyperspec` team discussed project licenses, our public trello board, contributors guidelines, Github workflows, template repositories, and general R package building.
+Aditionally, my [PR](https://github.com/cbeleites/hyperSpec/pull/117) from [the days before GSoC](test.md) were merged.
 That was a particularly large commit because of the nature of the changes.
+Finally, I opened an [issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) about a problem that I found particularly challenging related to [`hySpc.dplyr`](https://github.com/r-hyperspec/hySpc.dplyr)([Generalizing transmute.R to other columns that contain matrices](https://github.com/r-hyperspec/hySpc.dplyr/issues/12)).
+In fact, this issue would not be resolved ("closed") until June 13, 2020.

 ### 1. Package skeleton (template repo)